 The internet has become a necessity, and access is lacking in rural Texas.
 At least 1.8 million Texans don't have broadband internet access.
-Estimates are as high as 80 percent of those without live in rural communities.
+Estimates are as high as 80 percent of those without access live in rural communities.
 This is part three of TPR's multi-part series: Connecting Rural Texas.

 Some rural Texas communities are turning to an old playbook to connect the hundreds of thousands lacking access.